 - Medication for back soreness: Tylenol, muscle relaxers

 - Special support garments employed

 - Documentation from your primary care physician regarding your symptoms

 - Match a reasonable weight relative to your height

 - If you are over the age of 40 most insurance carrier’s require the findings of your last mammogram

 - A complete coordination of the above findings and a detailed examination with photographs should be done by your examining surgeon.
 A comprehensive letter seeking prior authorization would then be sent on your behalf to your insurance carrier.

 If the above guidelines have been met, we see coverage within 2-6 weeks.
 If there has been inadequate documentation provided, the approval process may require 4 to 8 weeks.
 Depending on the insurance carrier and the physical examination findings, our approval rate over a 30 year period has been 70 to 85%.
-This LINK will take you to the forms that we recommend you complete prior to your visit with your breast surgeon.
+This LINK will take you to the forms that we recommend our patients complete prior to our their initial breast reduction consultation with us.
+Stay Well